Danzo7/deployment-script/README.md

 #### Options:
 - `--force`: Force deployment even if no changes are detected.
-- `--lint`: Run linting during the deployment process.
+- `--lint`: Run linting as part of the deployment process.

 ---

-### **Generate IIS Config**
+### **Generate IIS Configurations**

-Create an IIS reverse proxy configuration for an application.
+Create IIS reverse proxy configurations for specified applications.

 ```bash
 dm iis-config <name> --https --non-www
 ```

 #### Options:
-- `--https`: Include HTTPS redirection rules in the configuration.
+- `--https`: Include HTTPS redirection.
-- `--non-www`: Redirect all traffic to the non-WWW version of the domain.
+- `--non-www`: Redirect traffic to the non-WWW version of the domain.

 ---

-### **Generate Workflow**
+### **Generate CI/CD Workflow**

-Generate a workflow file and push it to the remote repository.
+Generate and push a CI/CD workflow file for Gitea integration.

 ```bash
 dm workflow <name>
 ```

 ---

+## Why Use Deployment Manager CLI?

+1. **Simplified Processes**: Automates tedious tasks such as IIS configuration, deployment, and workflow generation.
+2. **Error Reduction**: Minimizes manual errors with predefined and tested scripts.
+3. **Efficiency**: Saves time by streamlining application initialization, deployment, and monitoring.
+4. **Scalability**: Provides tools for managing multiple applications with ease.
+5. **Reliability**: Robust error handling, logging, and dependency management ensure smooth operation.

+---

+This tool is a one-stop solution for managing Next.js applications in environments requiring robust deployment and monitoring capabilities, especially when integrated with IIS and PM2.